Samuel-Nathanson/BrainGaze/brain-gaze-ui/public/markdown/consent-form.md

 ## Terms and Conditions
-Your participation in this research involves web-based processing of video and eye-tracking data.
+Your participation in this research involves web-based collection and processing of video and eye-tracking data.
+By using the BrainGaze application, you agree to collection and processing of eye tracking data for scientific analysis, which includes webcam data and gaze locations.